 GROW (Girls Realizing Opportunities in the World) Program and Leadership Development Workshop Series

-Kenay worked as a Program Assistant for the GROW (Girls Realizing Opportunities in the World) Program.
+Kenya worked as a Program Assistant for the GROW (Girls Realizing Opportunities in the World) Program.
 The program pairs high school girls in foster care with undergraduate mentors at Rutgers.
 We met four times during the semester for mentor/mentee programming that focused on life skills, leadership development, and confidence building.
-View presentation.
+View Presentation.

 Raising Ms. President: A Film Screening and Panel Discussion on Young Women's Political Participation